 Check times at www.dfds.com or using the Direct Ferries website.

-At the DFDS ferry terminal, you check yourself in at the self-service check-in machines just inside the entrance.
+At the ferry terminal, check yourself in at the self-service check-in machines just inside the entrance.
 You enter your booking reference, scan your passport, and it produces your boarding pass/cabin key.
 You then pass through a fairly nominal customs check and walk onto the ferry.

 Make sure you're on deck in the morning when the ferry sails up the scenic Oslo Fjord, a stunning way to arrive in Norway.
 You'll see coast on either side of the ship from about 06:30 and she enters the narrow part of the fjord by about 07:00.